AustinKelsay/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that .map returns a new array while .forEach simply iterates over your existing array

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object/class, while a function is accessible in the global scope

 3. What is closure?

+A function and the lexical environment.
+A closure allows you to access a variable defined in the outward scope above your current scope.

 4. Describe the four rules of the 'this' keyword.

+   1. When in the global scope, the value of “this” will be the             window/console Object
+   2. Whenever a function is called by a preceding dot, the object before           that dot is this.
+   3. Whenever a constructor function is used, this refers to the specific          instance of the object that is created and returned by the constructor        function.
+   4. Whenever JavaScript’s call or apply method is used, this is explicitly        defined.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.
+It is used when class X extends class Y

 ## Project Set up